ithaka/pharos/docs/development/anatomy-of-a-component.md

 }
 ```

-The `PharosSparklyText` class extends `LitElement`, indicating that it will be a web component.
-It's also decorated with `customElement`, which registers the component as `<pharos-sparkly-text>`.
+The `PharosSparklyText` class extends `PharosElement`, indicating that it will be a Lit-based web component.

 The component has two methods: